Carlinhos (footballer, born 1984)

 Carlos César Matheus or simply Carlinhos (born August 2, 1984 in Taquaritinga), is a Brazilian defensive midfielder who currently plays for Bragantino.
-He spent most of his career in Brazil, playing for América-SP, São Paulo, Guarani and Figueirense before, in January 2010, moving to Greek Superleague club Iraklis.
+He spent most of his career in Brazil, playing for América-SP, São Paulo, Guarani and Figueirense before, in January 2010, moving to Super League Greece club Iraklis.

 Club

 Brazil

 Carlinhos started his carre in the youth ranks of Flamengo.
 He has played professional football for América-SP, São Paulo, Guarani and Figueirense.

 Iraklis

-On 26 January 2010, he signed a 1.5-years contract with Iraklis.
+On 26 January 2010, he signed a 1.5-year contract with Iraklis.
 Carlnhos debuted for Giraios 14 February 2010, in an away 0-0 draw against Panionios, as he came in as an 81st-minute substitute for Panagiotis Kone.
 Until the end of the season he played in 5 more matches, to reach a total of six appearances in his first season for the club.
 He was a starter for Iraklis in the club's first match for the 2010-2011 season, a 2-1 win versus Olympiacos.
 He continued appearing almost regularly for Iraklis throughout the season, but in January he sustained a groin injury.